MicrosoftDocs/learn/learn-pr/wwl-data-ai/synthesize-text-input-speech/includes/3-synthesize-speech-audio-output.md

 1. Select the **Get started** button.
 1. Sign in using your Microsoft Account that is linked to your Azure subscription.
-1. If this is the first time you have used Visual Studio Code online, you will be required to create a new plan, which should be selected in the drop-down at the top of the page.
+1. If this is the first time you have used Visual Studio Codespaces, you will be required to create a new plan, which should be selected in the drop-down at the top of the page.
-1. Select **Create Environment**.
+1. Select **Create Codespace**.
 1. Select your Subscription in the **Select Billing** pane and choose a location for the service.
 1. Select **Create**.
-1. Once your plan is created, you can then create your first environment.
+1. Once your plan is created, you can then create your first codespace.
-1. If the **Create Environment** panel does not open automatically, select **Create environment**.
+1. If the **Create Codespace** panel does not open automatically, select **Create Codespace**.
-1. Enter an environment name of your choosing, example **TextToSpeechCS**.
+1. Enter a name of your choosing, example **TextToSpeechCS**.
-1. Copy the following URL and paste it into the Git Repository area on the **Create Environment** panel: `https://github.com/MicrosoftLearning/AI-102-Process-Speech`
+1. Copy the following URL and paste it into the Git Repository area on the **Create Codespace** panel: `https://github.com/MicrosoftLearning/AI-102-Process-Speech`
 1. Leave the rest of the settings at their default and select **Create**.
-1. It will take a few minutes for the environment to be created so while you wait, go to your Speech service in the Azure portal and copy one of your keys, and also note the region where the service was created.
+1. It will take a few minutes for the codespace to be created so while you wait, go to your Speech service in the Azure portal and copy one of your keys, and also note the region where the service was created.
-1. Once the environment indicates that it is available, either select the title or select the three vertical dots in the lower right of the environment box and choose **Connect**.
+1. Once the codespace is available, either select the title or select the three vertical dots in the lower right of the codespace box and choose **Connect**.
 1. We will be using C# and .NET Core for this exercise so wait for the Visual Studio Codespaces window to open.
 1. Expand the **synthesize_text_to_speech** folder.
 1. You will create a .NET Core application so right-click the **csharp** folder and choose **Open in Terminal**